krzysztofbukowski/githubtrends-api/README.md

 Code coverage is generated for the unit tests.
 You can browse the report by accessing `http://api.dev.githubtrends.pl/tests`

+## Logs

 #### Apache logs

+The application is run by the apache webserve.
 Apache logs can be found in the `/var/log/httpd/githubtrends.pl` folder.

 #### Application logs